 Bike/E-Bike: Bikes require minimal ongoing expenses.
 Routine maintenance costs for a bike are about £50-£150 per year.
 E-bikes require occasional battery charging, which costs only a few pounds annually in electricity.
 There’s no road tax, no insurance (though bike insurance is recommended and inexpensive), and no fuel costs.

-3. Environmental Benefits
+3. Environmental & Health Benefits

-While this isn’t a direct financial saving, choosing a bike or E-bike over a car has significant environmental benefits.
+While this isn’t a direct financial saving, choosing a bike or E-bike vs a car has significant environmental benefits.
 Bicycles produce zero emissions, and E-bikes are vastly more energy-efficient than cars.
 These environmental advantages can also translate into financial incentives.
 Many governments offer tax breaks or rebates for buying an E-bike through initiatives like the Cycle to Work scheme, which can make your purchase even more affordable.

 Owning a bike can improve your physical health.
 Regular cycling strengthens your heart, improves fitness, and helps manage stress.
 Staying healthier and more active is a priceless bonus.

-5. Avoid Congestion and Parking Fees
+4. Avoid Congestion and Parking Fees

 Car: Driving in cities often means battling traffic, paying tolls, and spending on parking.
 In busy urban areas, parking alone can cost £10-£50 per day.